scordonnier/terraform-provider-azuredevops/docs/resources/pipeline_permissions.md

 page_title: "azuredevops_pipeline_permissions Resource - azuredevops"
 subcategory: ""
 description: |-
   Sets permissions on pipelines within an Azure DevOps project.
+All permissions that currently exists will be overwritten.
 ---

 # azuredevops_pipeline_permissions (Resource)

 Sets permissions on pipelines within an Azure DevOps project.
+All permissions that currently exists will be overwritten.

 ## Example Usage